Konevski/Microcontroller/Basics/Luis Suarez/Exc5 Pro and cons communication Protocols.md

 ### Disadvantages of Using UART

--Size of the data frame is limited to only 9 bits
+- Size of the data frame is limited to only 9 bits

--Cannot use multiple master systems and slaves
+- Cannot use multiple master systems and slaves

--Baud rates of each UART must be within 10% of each other to prevent data loss.
+- Baud rates of each UART must be within 10% of each other to prevent data loss.

--Low data transmission speeds
+- Low data transmission speeds